Jack Reacher: Never Go Back: Plot

-The trio goes to New Orleans in search of Daniel Prudhomme, the only eyewitness to the murders for which Turner has been framed.
-En route, Samantha reveals that she is the one who filed the paternity suit in order to gain financial support from Reacher for her mother.
 Reacher and Turner find Prudhomme in a derelict warehouse filled with drug addicts.
-Prudhomme turns out to be connected to Parasource, a private military organization that is trying to cover up the murders.
-Reacher contacts Turner's friend, Captain Anthony Espin, to move Prudhomme into custody, but they are ambushed by Parasource operatives and Prudhomme is killed, while Reacher rescues a wounded Espin.
-Parasource's CEO, General James Harkness, sends the Hunter to capture Samantha.
+Prudhomme is connected to Parasource, a private military company trying to cover up the murders.
+Reacher contacts Turner's friend, Captain Anthony Espin, to move him into custody, but they are ambushed by Parasource operatives and Prudhomme is killed, while Reacher rescues a wounded Espin.
+Parasource's CEO, General James Harkness, sends The Hunter to capture Samantha.

-Reacher, Turner, Espin and a team of Military Police officers, acting on information from Prudhomme, intercept a shipment of weapons due to enter the country, where they confront Harkness and his men.
-Espin finds antitank weapons, as declared in the flight manifest.
-They also learn that Harkness framed Turner, who had been investigating his activities, for the murders of the two soldiers who had discovered that Harkness was selling weapons to insurgents and smuggling opium into the United States.

-The Hunter and his men chase Samantha through the streets of New Orleans to lure Reacher into a confrontation.
-While Reacher and Turner kill his henchmen, The Hunter captures Samantha on a rooftop.
-However, when Reacher arrives, she manages to escape.
-Reacher tackles the Hunter and they have a vicious fight, ending with Reacher breaking the Hunter's arm, leg, and neck, before dumping his body off the rooftop.
+Reacher, Turner, Espin and a team of MPs, acting on information from Prudhomme, intercept a shipment of weapons and confront Harkness and his men.
+Espin finds opium smuggled in the shipment and learn that Harkness framed Turner for the murders of the two soldiers.
+Turner had been investigating Harkness' sale of weapons to insurgents and smuggling of opium into the US.
+The Hunter, the actual murderer, chases Sam with his team through New Orleans, hoping to lure Reacher into a confrontation.
+Reacher and Turner kill his henchmen and when The Hunter corners Sam on a rooftop she manages to escape.
+Reacher breaks The Hunter's arm, leg, and neck, in a fight before Reacher drops him off the rooftop.

 Following Harkness' arrest, Turner is reinstated to her command.
-Reacher promises to keep in touch, then goes to meet Samantha at a diner.
-He tells Samantha he will recognize her mother, if he knows her, as he remembers every woman he has slept with.
-Samantha reveals that the waitress that had been serving him is, in fact, her mother, and that Reacher cannot be her father, as neither had recognized the other.
-Reacher and Samantha then reluctantly part.

-As Reacher is walking along a road, he is surprised when a phone Samantha had slipped into his pocket rings.
-He finds a text message from her reading, "Miss me yet?".
-Reacher smiles as he sticks out his thumb to hitch a ride.
+Reacher meets Sam at a diner and she reveals the waitress who serves them is in fact her mother.
+Reacher cannot be her father, as neither had recognized the other.
+They reluctantly part and as he walks away he receives a text message from Sam asking, "Miss me yet?".
+He smiles as he sticks out his thumb to hitch a ride.